Recent developments on Oka manifolds

 The proof of Theorem \ref{th:localization} uses the following corollary to \cite[Theorems 7.2.1 and 8.6.1]{Forstneric2017E}.

-\begin{proposition}[Proposition 3.1 in \cite{Kusakabe2021IUMJ}] Let $Y$ be complex manifold and $\Omega\subset Y$ be a Zariski open Oka domain.
+\begin{proposition}[Proposition 3.1 in \cite{Kusakabe2021IUMJ}] Let $\Omega$ be a Zariski open Oka domain in a complex manifold $Y$.
 Given a Stein manifold $X$ and a holomorphic map $f:X\to Y$, there is a holomorphic spray $F:X\times \C^N\to Y$ over $f$ which is dominating on $f^{-1}(\Omega)$. \end{proposition}

 \begin{proof}[Proof of Theorem \ref{th:localization}] By Theorem \ref{th:K2018} it suffices to show that $Y$ enjoys condition \CEll1.
 Let $K$ be a compact convex set in $\C^n$ and $f\in \Oscr(U,Y)$ be a holomorphic map on an open neighbourhood $U\subset \C^n$ of $K$.
 Let $\Omega_i$ be a collection of Zariski open domains in $Y$ with $\bigcup_i \Omega_i=Y$.
 Since $K$ is compact, $f(K)$ is contained in the union of finitely many $\Omega_i$'s; call them $\Omega_1,\ldots, \Omega_m$.
 Proposition \ref{prop:K2018P31} furnishes a spray $F_1:U\times \C^{N_1}\to Y$ with the core $f$ which is dominating on $f^{-1}(\Omega_1)$.
 Applying Proposition \ref{prop:K2018P31} to $F_1$ furnishes another spray $F_2:(U\times \C^{N_1}) \times \C^{N_2}\to Y$ with the core $F_1$ which is dominating on $F_1^{-1}(\Omega_2)$.
 Considering $F_2$ as a spray over $f:U\to Y$, it is dominating on $f^{-1}(\Omega_1\cup \Omega_2)$ (since $F_1$ is dominating on $f^{-1}(\Omega_1)$).
 After $m$ steps of this kind we obtain a spray $F:U\times \C^N\to Y$ over $f$ which is dominating on a neighbourhood of $K$. \end{proof}